Overview

 Introduction

 Many of our PhD graduates have moved into academic and research roles in Higher Education while others go on to play leading roles within the pharmaceutical industry.
-Queen's postgraduates reap exceptional benefits.
-Unique initiatives, such as Degree Plus and Researcher Plus bolster our commitment to employability.
+Queen's postgraduates reap exceptional benefits from facilities within the School, but also from wider University initiatives, such as Degree Plus and Researcher Plus, both of which bolster candidate employability.

 Employment after the Course